ecetsn/Implementing-Signal-Protocol/README.md

 ## Introduction

-The Secure Chat System is a project designed to provide a secure messaging environment.
+The Signal Protocol is a project designed to provide a secure messaging environment.
 It involves Public Key Registration and message encryption to ensure the confidentiality and integrity of communications between clients.

 ## Features